 Before Your Procedure

-- Please do not eat or drink anything by mouth 6 hours before your arrival time as this can cause post operative nausea and vomiting if you do.
+- Please do not eat or drink anything by mouth 6 hours before your arrival time as this can cause postoperative nausea and vomiting if you do.

 - For female patients, let your doctor know if there’s any chance you could be pregnant.

-Day of Your Procedure
+Day of surgery

-- If you need to make special financial arrangements, simply give us a call prior to admission.
+- If you need to make special financial arrangements, give us a call before admission.

 - Be sure to bring a list of your current medications and any paperwork your doctor may have given you, such as test results or medical history.

-In the Recovery Area
+In the recovery area

 Immediately following your procedure, we’ll move you to a recovery area where we can monitor you until you’re discharged, usually within 1-3 hours after surgery.
 Once you’re fully awake, your family can join you in the recovery area, too.
 At this time, it’s normal to feel some discomfort at the surgery site, as well as some drowsiness or dizziness, depending on what anesthesia you received.

-Recovering at Home
+Recovering at home